 She found her professional home after working in theater, film, and dance projects at Kinescope Film and in Bremen anyway - the Weser always draws her back despite various excursions to more southern regions.

-Kirsten Lukaczik has been working successfully in the world of film and television for more than three decades: initially as an assistant director, then as a recording and production manager, and for many years as a producer for Tatort productions and talk shows, as well as for feature films, children's series, major sporting events, comedy formats and documentaries.
+For more than three decades, Kirsten Lukaczik has been successfully active in the world of film and television: initially as an assistant director, then unit manager - to production manager, and then later as a producer.
+For many years, she was head of the entire television operation and a member of the management team at Radio Bremen's split production company.
+Over the years, she has worked in a variety of capacities on countless Tatort productions and talk shows, as well as feature films, children's series, major sporting events, comedy formats, and documentaries.

 Janina Sara Hennemann

 Since spring 2017 Janina Sara Hennemann has been a producer at Kinescope Film for the areas of story development, conception and realization of fictional material and documentaries for cinema, TV, and video on demand.
 Fascinated by stories and storytelling, she lives out her passion for producing, always in close cooperation with the creatives and partners.

 From 2016 to 2017, the confessed Hamburg native was active as a freelance producer in her hometown and in Berlin, where she was responsible for the overall management of the 10th Reception of the Film Schools and advised projects in material development and financing.
 Already during her master studies at the Hamburg Media School, which she completed in 2016, she produced three short films that premiered at the Max Ophüls Film Prize in Saarbrücken (SAMIRA) and the International Hofer Film Festival (ALOHA).
 As a production assistant, she first got a taste of the capital city air for two years, directly after she studied film and television in Hamburg and Mittweida.